Milan-Gahlyan/Sage/README.md

 # Sage

-Sage is a clone of Google's Gemini, built using React and the Gemini API.
-It offers the same functionality as Gemini, allowing users to ask questions, view recent questions, and start new chats.
+Sage is a personal assistant chatbot, built using React and the Gemini API.
+It offers functionalities similar to Google's Gemini, allowing users to ask questions, view recent questions, and start new chats.

 ## Features